IBM/microservices-traffic-management-using-istio/README.md

 Microservices and containers changed application design and deployment patterns, but along with them brought challenges like service discovery, routing, failure handling, and visibility to microservices.
 "Service mesh" architecture was born to handle these features.
 Applications are getting decoupled internally as microservices, and the responsibility of maintaining coupling between these microservices is passed to the service mesh.

-Istio, a joint collaboration between IBM, Google and Lyft Istio provides an easy way to create a service mesh that will manage many of these complex tasks automatically, without the need to modify the microservices themselves.
+Istio, a joint collaboration between IBM, Google and Lyft provides an easy way to create a service mesh that will manage many of these complex tasks automatically, without the need to modify the microservices themselves.
 Istio does this by:

 1. Injecting “sidecars”, secondary containers that sit along side of each instance of a microservice, that acts as a proxy to intercept all incoming and outgoing network traffic,
 2. By deploying a control plane that manages the overall network infrastructure and enforces the policy rules defined by the devops team